Ole Saint Andrews Inn

 Other people are still being touched by a friendly unseen hand, as if to welcome them.

-Sensitive people could feel “eerie” cold spots in The Ole St. Andrew’s Inn.
+Sensitive people can feel “eerie” cold spots in The Ole St. Andrew’s Inn.

 This hospitable entity’s sometimes present when people from the Ghost tours come in and visit.